-A payroll tax problem is the most serious type of tax you can owe the IRS.
-The IRS monitors all employers to see when you are late with payroll deposits.
-I don’t mean to twist the knife, but if you have back payroll taxes, you will be assigned a Revenue Officer.
-He or she will come to your place of business and will be very aggressive about collecting from you and finding information.
-The Revenue Officer will subpoena a bunch of financial documents.
-The Revenue Officer may or may not show you respect and understanding.
-The Revenue Officer will on one hand, ask that you borrow money, and then on the other hand, file a Federal tax lien against you so that you can’t borrow money.
-(Note: this is not their fault, this aggressive lien filing stance is the policy of the highest level of the IRS)
+A payroll tax problem is the most serious type of tax you can have with the IRS.
+The IRS monitors all employers to see if you are late with payroll deposits.
+If you owe IRS back payroll taxes, you will be assigned a Revenue Officer and he or she will come to your place of business and will be very aggressive about collecting from you and gathering information.
+The Revenue Officer will subpoena a bunch of financial documents and they may or may not show you respect and understanding.
+They may suggest that you borrow money to pay off your debt, and then on the other hand file a Federal tax lien against you so that you can't borrow money.

-Yes, owing the IRS back payroll taxes is horrible, stressful feeling.
+Yes, if you owe IRS back payroll taxes it is a horrible, stressful feeling.
 S0, if you are experiencing this, you are not alone.
 And through all this, you have to assure your employees that everything will be alright, assure your customers all will be well, when in fact, you may not be sure of any of these things.

 1. Do nothing

-One option is to do nothing.
-Hope it goes away.
+One option is to do nothing and hope the problem goes away.

 Pros: No legal fees

-Cons: No legal fees, yet.
-Eventually you will have to deal with this.
+Cons: No legal fees…yet.
+Eventually, you will have to deal with this.
 Unpaid trust fund taxes will be assessed against you personally.
 If you file jointly, they will also be assessed against your spouse.
-Unlike regular taxes, these “trust fund” taxes can not be discharged in bankruptcy.
-You will have a debt so large that you will never be able to crawl out from under it on your own.
+Unlike regular taxes, these "trust fund" taxes can not be discharged in bankruptcy.
 You will need to have someone negotiate an IRS tax debt resolution on your behalf.
-Additionally, there are other alternatives to lower your exposure.
-No one like bad things happening, but when bad things happen, you need to take action to “compartmentalize” the damage.
-To apply a nautical metaphor: A little flood in a forward compartment shouldn’t sink your whole ship, should it?
+No one like bad things happening, but when bad things happen, you need to take action to "compartmentalize" the damage.
+To apply a nautical metaphor: A little flood in a forward compartment shouldn't sink your whole ship, should it?
 Bad things happen to the most successful people.
-The difference is that successful people don’t abandon ship when the damage can be controlled and they can sail on.
+The difference is that successful people don't abandon ship when the damage can be controlled and they can sail on.